kartikkk-07/delta-demo/README.md

 # delta-demo
-This is demo about Git & GitHub class
+This is a demo for Git & GitHub class.

+# Teacher
+Shradha Khapra

+# Student
+Delta Student